James Ransone: Career

+Personal life

 In May 2021, on his Instagram account, Ransone wrote that he was sexually abused by his math tutor Timothy Rualo in 1992.
 He reported his allegations to the Baltimore County police in March 2020, but they declined to pursue the charges after an investigation.
-An investigation by the Baltimore school system has not yet been resolved.
+The Baltimore County School System was informed of the allegations, according to police; school officials acknowledged having been notified of a "concern" but declined to specify what actions had been taken.

 By the age of 27, Ransone had developed a heroin addiction and a debt of $30,000, but became sober in 2007.

 He is married to Jamie McPhee, with whom he has a son.